drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Receptor-Based Drug Design

-The aim of receptor structure-based drug design is to create new molecules with high affinity and with macromolecular receptors whose 3D structure is known.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/receptor-based-drug-design-7f5665cd'><i class='fa fa-play' aria-hidden='true'></i></button>The aim of receptor structure-based drug design is to create new molecules with high affinity and with macromolecular receptors whose 3D structure is known.
 The molecules are conceived based on their 3D complementary features with the macromolecular target.
 In addition, one can exploit the molecular interactions to strengthen the binding of the current prototype (inhibitor, agonist or antagonist) into the active site of the receptor.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.